-No. 5.
-FOR FURNISHING AND DELIVERING ICE TO THE DEPARIMENT OF PUBLIC WORKS AND THE PUBLIC BUILDINGS AND OFFICES IN CARE OF SAID DEPARTMENT, FOR THE YEAR ENDING DECEMBER 37, 1889.
+No. 5, FOR FURNISHING AND DELIVERING ICE TO THE DEPARIMENT OF PUBLIC WORKS AND THE PUBLIC BUILDINGS AND OFFICES IN CARE OF SAID DEPARTMENT, FOR THE YEAR ENDING DECEMBER 31, 1889.

 BUILDINGS AND OFFICES IN CARE OF SAID DEPARTMENT, FOR THE YEAR ENDING DECEMBER 31, 1889.

-Each estimate must contain the name and place of resi-dence of the person making the same, the names of all persons interested with him therein, and if no other per-son be so interested it shall distinctly state that fact.
-That it is made without any connection with any other person making an estimate for the same work, and is in all respects fair and without collusion or fraud.
-That no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate or in the work to which it re-lates or in the profits thereof.
-The settimate must be verified by the oath, in writing, of the party making the same, that the several matters in the city of New York, to the effect that if the contract is awarded to the person making the estimate, they will, upon its being so awarded, become bound as his sureties for its faithful performance ; and that if he shall refuse or neglect to execute the same, they will pay to the Cor-poration any difference between the sum to which he would be entitled upon its completion, and that which the Corporation may be obliged to pay to the person to whom the contract shall be awarded at any subsequent leting ; the amount to be calculated upon the estimated amount of the work by which the bids are tested.
-The consent last above-mentioned must be accompa-ied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or induct in the City of New York, and is worth the amount of the security required for the completion of the contract, over and above is liabilities as bail, surety, or therwise, and that he has offered himself as a surety in good faith, with the intention to execute the bond re-quired by the.
-No estimate will be considered unless accompanied by either a certified check upon one of the State or National banks of the City THE COMMISSIONER OF PUBLIC WORKS RESERVES THE RIGHT TO REJECT ALL BIDS RECEIVED FOR ANY PARTICULAR WORK IF HE DEEMS IT FOR THE BEST INTERESTS OF THE CITY.
-Black for a first
+Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person be so interested with him therein, and if no other person be so interested with him therein, and if no other person making an estimate for the same work, and us in all respects fair and without collusion or fraud.
+That no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate or in the work to which it relates or in the profits thereof.

+Each estimate must be verified by the oath, in writing, of the party making the same, that the several matters therein stated are true, and must be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, to the effect that if the contract is awarded to the person making the estimate, they will, upon its being so awarded, become bound as his sureties for its faithful performance; and that if he shall refuse or neglect to execute the same, they will pay to the Corporation any difference between the sum to which he would be entitled upon its completion, and that which the Corporation may be obliged to pay to the person to whom the contract shall be awarded at any subsequent letting; the amount to be calculated upon the estimated amount of the work by which the bids are tested.

+The consent last above-mentioned must be accompanied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or treeholder in the City of New York, and is worth the amount of the security required for the comptetion of the contract, over and above his liabilities as bail, surety, or otherwise, and that he has offered unless accompanied by either a certified check upon one of the State or National banks of the City of New York

+THE COMMISSIONER OF PUBLIC WORKS

+RESERVES THE RIGHT TO REJECT ALL BIDS

+RECEIVED FOR ANY PARTICULAR WORK IF

+HE DEEMS IT FOR THE BEST INTERESTS OF

 THE CITY.

-Blank forms of bid or estimate, the proper envelopes in which to inclose the same, the specifications and agreements, and any further information desired, can be obtained at Rooms to and 15, No. 31 Chambers street.
+Blank forms of bid or estimate, the proper envelopes

+in which to inclose the same, the specifications and

+agreements, and any further information desired, can be

+obtained at Rooms to and 15, No. 31 Chambers street.

-D. LOWBER SMITH, Commissioner of Public Works.
+D.\LOWBER SMITH, Commissioner of Public Works.

-REGULATIONS ESTABLISHING A SCALE OF WATER RENTS AND RULES GOVERNING THE USE OF WATER, FOR THE CITY OF NEW YORK, BY ORDER OF JOHN NEWTON, COM-MISSIONER OF PUBLIC WORKS.
+REGULATIONS ESTABLISHING A SCALE OF WATER RENTS AND RULES GOVERNING THE USE OF WATER, FOR THE CITY OF NEW YORK, BY ORDER OF JOHN NEWTON, COMMISSIONER OF PUBLIC WORKS.